 D Shared by both federal and state

 Marbury v.
 Madison is one of the most important Supreme Court rulings in United States history.
 Since the decision, many cases have gone before the Courts.
 Based on this information and the information in the previous paragraphs, why was this ruling so significant?

 A Affirmed the power of the court to declare a law unconstitutional

 B Confirmed Congress’s power to expand judicial authority

-D Upheld Adams’s right to make midnight appointments
+D Denied Adams’s right to make midnight appointments

 What organization was often the target of mass demonstrations, a few of them violent, against globalization?

 A NATO– North Atlantic Treaty Organization